 Why did you decide to join Start Me Up?

 “I wanted to join start me up because I wanted to figure out if entrepreneurship was something I wanted to do, or if I wanted to work for a startup.
-I also started thinking about my own startup ideas and I thought why not come to Bali and do all of this.”
+I also started thinking about my own startup ideas and I thought why not.”

 What projects have you been working on?

 “I’ve been working on two projects.
 One of them being a sustainable clothing company doing everything from design to communications and marketing.
 So things like e-mail marketing, social media marketing, designing paid ads and stuff like that.

 Then the other project I was working on was with a Mexican startup doing web site development.
 This included planning how they want the website to look, so a bit about design and a bit about the tech stuff like WordPress.”

 Have you learned something new during your internship?

 “I think I’ve learned a lot of new soft skills.

 For example, communicating with teams is something that can be kind of difficult at the beginning because it’s a new environment.
 It’s not like university life obviously, so you need to use different channels like slack or twist which are a great way of communicating with your startups and that’s really important.

 Also learning how to manage teams and time management especially since there’s less structure in Bali – unlike in university you don’t have classes from eight to five – you can do whatever you want, so organizing your time carefully is very important.”